 - Sell digital products on Etsy

 Take a look at all of the different ways people are generating a passive income and get inspired.
-Then create a plan of action so that you take a piece of this pie.
+Create a plan of action so that you take a piece of this pie.

-Consistency shows whether or not a marketing tactic really does work for you.
+Consistency shows whether or not your marketing ideas really does work for you.

 Yes, this is a real problem.

 You get the ideal client, complete the task, then disaster strikes.
 The client doesn’t pay.
 Protect yourself by keeping copies of emails and messages of the conversation that had taken place.By keeping this record you can show that the work you delivered did meet what was requested.

 Whether you’ve got to tell the owner of the job board about the dispute.
 Or take the client to the small claims court, you have these records as proof.